Review: Xenoblade Chronicles

 You’re instantly thrown into the game as Dunban (a Hom) who wields the Monado, a special sword that is the only weapon that can hurt the Mechon, and your task is to push back the waves of Mechon that are attacking.
 On the surface it’s the usual “Man vs Machines” with the Homs, being human looking, fighting for survival against the Mechon.
 This is where the game gives you a hands on tutorial of the battle system and does a good job explaining it.
 From the onset it’s a very basic system that fits nicely.

 Your character locks onto whatever target you choose and then once you engage the enemy your character automatically attacks.
 From that point on the basic combat system starts to get some layers.
-There’s “arts” that characters can perform that do special damage or status effects like damage through blocks or can topple an opponent and make them completely defenseless for a certain amount of time.
+There are “arts” that characters can perform that do special damage or status effects like damage through blocks, or you can topple an opponent and make them completely defenseless for a certain amount of time.

 After the initial battle you are fast forwarded and start the game over following the main character Shulk as the Homs get back to normalcy after the war with the Mechon.
 This is where the game teaches you the rest of the basics in gameplay and again it’s a very clear and concise hands on tutorial.